 Large beer tents sponsored by German breweries with food, music and continuous live German entertainment that promises to be the most authentic Oktoberfest in the area.
 Free admission.
 On Friday evening, enjoy the fireworks after the Cincinnati Reds game.
 The Cincinnati Beer Run also happens this weekend, with a short 2.5 mile course charity run that has craft beer sampling from local breweries every half mile.
 Participants get a souvenir glass and t-shirt.
 Location: Riverboat Row, Newport, Kentucky, 41071

 A three hour cruise with live music and German theme on the Ohio River.
 Choose from sightseeing only or make advance reservations for the lunch buffet.
-Tickets with buffet range from $28 for kids to $38 for adults.
+Tickets with buffet range from $30 for kids to $40 for adults.
+Belle of Louisville celebrates its 100th year.
+Enjoy the live music, dancing and German styled foods.
+Generally runs from 11:30 am to 3:00 pm.

 Location: 401 West River Road Louisville, KY